alanng10/class-lang/Info/Article/Word/a.md

 Word "read" has meaning that is got info from medium.

 Word "write" has meaning that is set info to medium.

-Word "kind" has meaning that is one of types.

 Word "face" has meaning that is char style.